 9. What is the length of the course?

 Business courses are for either 6 or 9 months.
-The certificate III is for 6 months and the certificate IV and diploma re for 9 months each so altogether they are 24 months.
+BSB30112 Certificate III in Business is for 6 months and BSB40212 Certificate IV in Business and BSB 51107 Diploma of Management are for 9 months each.

 10. Can I pay by installments?